Alexander-Neugebauer/CS-TeamProject2025-VR-in-Visual-Healthcare/LearningResources/UnityBasics/03_UnityVRSceneSetup.md

   - Under **Enabled Interaction Profiles**, enable:
     - **Khronos Simple Controller Profile**
     - **Meta Quest Touch Pro Controller Profile**
-      > Note: If you plan on using Eye Tracking in your project, you should also enable **Eye Gaze Interaction Profile**
+      > Note: If you plan on using Eye Tracking in your project, you should also enable **Eye Gaze Interaction Profile**.
   - Under **Feature Groups**, check **Meta Quest Support**.
-This should be the only option checked here.
+Also ensure that **Mock Runtime** is not checked.
+    > Note: If you want to use Eye Tracking on the Meta Quest Pro, check **Foveated Rendering**.
+Otherwise, the Meta Quest Pro will not recognize the app to require Eye Tracking capabilities and will disable Eye Tracking functionality during use.
   - Under **Project Validation**, click **Fix All** *(It might take a few seconds for Unity to compile before the Issues disappear)*
     > Note: The issue about Screen Ambient Occlusion will not be automatically fixed, but can be ignored.
+  - Under **XR Interaction Toolkit**, check **Use XR Interaction Simulator in scenes** and **Instantiate in Editor Only**

 ### Configuring Player Settings
 - In the **Project Settings**, go to **Player** and make sure that you are in the Android Settings tab